Mulled Wine Recipe

-If you’ve never had mulled wine before, you should try it.
-Even people I know who don’t like wine or who think they would hate hot wine seem to love this.
-It’s because it just plain tastes like Christmas.
-You can adjust the sweetness to your liking by adding more brown sugar so if you taste it while it’s mulling and don’t like it, don’t worry.
-More sugar will make it wonderful!
-This mulled wine can be made ahead.
-Cool it and then pour it through a funnel into wine bottles.
+This mulled wine recipe can be made ahead.
+Make up a batch, cool it and then pour it through a funnel into the wine bottles that you started with.
 Cork them and store them at room temperature for up to 4 days.
-You can pour it into a mug and microwave it to sip on at a moment’s notice.
-Or pour a whole bottle or two into a saucepan and heat it back up slowly.
+From there, you can pour it into a mug and microwave it on a moment’s notice.
+Or pour a whole bottle or two into a saucepan and heat it back up over medium-high heat.

 Easy Mulled Wine